Dischain/yet-another-ascii-table/README.md

 # yet-another-ascii-table

-[yet-another-ascii-table](https://github.com/Dischain/yet-another-ascii-table) is a simple and small utility for printing ASCII tables.
+[yet-another-ascii-table](https://github.com/Dischain/yet-another-ascii-table) is a simple and small utility for printing ASCII tables with no dependencies.

 ## Quick start

 ### Installing

-I did not published it with `npm`, so if you want to try, just copy `export/lib/` folder into your project and rename it as you want.
+I did not published it with `npm`, so if you want to try, just copy `export` folder into your project and rename it as you want.

 ### Example